Makerspace-Antwerpen/esp32-klankentapper/documentation/wifi.md

 ## Connecting with the MQTT broker

-Next up is configuring our MQTT connection.
-The next step will explain how you can setup a MQTT connection with your favourite broker of choice.
-If you don't have any MQTT broker you can follow our tutorial to set one up via [this link](/documentation/mqtt.md).
+Next up is configuring our MQTT connection, we will explain how you can setup a MQTT connection with your favourite broker of choice.
+If you don't have any MQTT broker you can follow our tutorial to set one up via [this link](data_processing.md#mqtt-broker) or use the publicly available Mosquitto Broker via `mqtt://test.mosquitto.org`.

 Setting up a MQTT connection on your klankentapper is rather simple.
 You are able to fill in 4 parameters: